davefowler/markdown-svg/examples/code.md

 ## Code Blocks

+Code blocks render with a monospace font on a subtle background. **Syntax highlighting is planned for a future release** - for now, code is rendered in a single color.

-Use triple backticks with an optional language for syntax hints:
+Use triple backticks with an optional language hint:

 ```python
 def greet(name):